-Full-time University of Houston (UH) faculty members (tenured, tenure-track, or research/clinical faculty) are eligible to apply.
-Instructional faculty are not eligible for this competition.
+Full-time tenured, tenure-track, or promotion eligible non-tenure track faculty are eligible to apply.
 Other investigators employed by UH may be listed as Co-Principal Investigators (Co-PIs).
 Individual faculty members or groups of faculty are encouraged to apply.
 A faculty member may serve as PI on only one application and as Co-PI on one application.
 Applicants who received a research seed grant in the most recent competition may not apply.
 A faculty member currently holding an award may not apply, including awards that were extended.